Home» Gadgets» Mobiles» You Can Buy ZTE Smartphones on EMI in Nepal (Even the Already Affordable Ones!)

 HIGHLIGHTS

-- Customers can finance up to 60% of the phone’s MRP, while the payback period is just 6 months.
+• Customers can finance up to 60% of the phone’s MRP, with a payback period of up to 9 months.

 Smartphone companies are offering 0% EMI service left, right, and centre.
 And hey, I am not here to complain.
 It’s great for the customers.
-I, myself, bought my past two phones on an EMI.
+I, myself, bought my past two phones on EMI.
 (I touched on that topic while I explored all the different types of EMI you could get in Nepal).
-The latest jumper into the bandwagon is ZTE, which only recently made a comeback into the Nepali smartphone market.

 ZTE Phones on EMI in Nepal